microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitygovernance-lifecycleworkflows-overview.md

 + A task supported for only the "leaver" workflow category can't be specified in a "joiner" workflow scenario, and vice versa.
 + A task supported for both "leaver" and "joiner" workflow categories can be specified in either a "joiner" or "leaver" workflow scenario.

 You can schedule a workflow to run based on the [tenant-wide schedule](#settings) or run it on-demand.
-For example, a daily workflow can provision access for new employees, while you can run a custom extension to immediately terminate an employee's access to sensitive resources after a security breach.
+The tenant schedule can take care of regular new hires and terminations, while you can run a workflow on-demand to immediately terminate an employee's access in case of a sensitive event.

 The following JSON object shows an example workflow with the following settings:
 + The workflow is enabled and scheduled to run.